benfrankel/pyri_state/README.md

 ## Ecosystem compatibility

-Easily enable an associated `BevyState<S>` wrapper to interact with crates that expect it:
+Enable a `BevyState<S>` wrapper to interact with crates that expect it:

 ```rust
 use bevy_asset_loader::prelude::*;